drasi-project/community/README.md

 This project is licensed under the Apache 2.0 license.
 See the [LICENSE](https://github.com/drasi-project/Community/blob/main/LICENSE) file for details.

 ## Contact
-If you have any questions, feel free to reach out through our communication channels,open an issue, or email the Drasi authors at ().
+If you have any questions, feel free to reach out through our communication channels,open an issue, or email the [Drasi authors](mailto:maintainers@drasi.io).